pupil-labs/pupil-docs/src/cloud/README.md

 The Drive section of Pupil Cloud focuses on raw data and tooling for data collection.
 It is where all of your raw recording data is uploaded.
 It is where Templates and Wearers can be created for later use during your data collection in the Pupil Invisible Companion app.

 ### Recordings
 This is where all your raw recording data lives.
-You can track the upload progress of incoming recordings from Pupil Invisible devices in the field and playback recordings with gaze overlay for quick qualatitive review.
+You can track the upload progress of incoming recordings from Pupil Invisible devices in the field and playback recordings with gaze overlay for quick qualitative review.

 You can create new [project](#projects-enrichments "Projects and enrichments in Pupil Cloud") from selected recordings and view the responses to [template](#templates "Templates in Pupil Cloud").
 Using the [search](#search "Search and advanced search in Pupil Cloud") you can easily filter the recordings to those of interest.